secretstartups/handbook/business-technology/data-team/data-management/index.html.md

 ### Sisense
 - Deactivate off-boarded employees from Sisense.
      - All Sisense accounts from GitLab team members that are off-boarded, should be deactived from the day they are off-boarded.
 This activity checks for any active accounts for off-boared GitLab team members.
 Subsequently any active account will be deactivated.
+To compare off-boarded employees with the actual users, 2 sources needs to be combined.
+This is done to extract the list of users from Sisense and load this via sheetload into Snowflake.
+The queries and details for this proces are in the [template](https://gitlab.com/gitlab-data/analytics/-/blob/master/.gitlab/issue_templates/Quarterly%20Data%20Health%20and%20Security%20Audit.md).
 - Deactivate any account, that has not logged-in within the past 90 days from the moment of performing an audit, from Sisense.
      - Any Sisense account that hasn't logged for more than 90 days will be deactivated.
 If a GitLab team member wants to have access provsioned back again, a regular AR needs to be created.
 After manager approval the account will be activated.